 - (2) extraordinary and unavoidable circumstances (e.g. military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted as an excuse.
 The Elections Coordinator's decision may be appealed to the Elections Board. - (3) unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the approval of the AS Election Code by the AS Board of Directors.
-[92/12/201601/27/2017]

-(4) Unavoidable participation in activities related to academics whose dates were set prior to the approval of the AS Election Code by the AS Board of Directors [01/27/2017] (e.g. class, testing, etc.)
+[1093/92261216/2018] - (4) Unavoidable participation in activities related to academics (e.g. class, testing, etc.) - (5) all candidates excused by the Elections Coordinator must schedule a make-up meeting with the Coordinator within seven calendar days of the Meeting.